adamh-oai/cpython/Doc/library/sys.rst

       Each value in the dictionary is now a single exception instance, rather than a 3-tuple as returned from ``sys.exc_info()``.

+.. function:: get_gil_wait_stats()

+   Return a dictionary mapping each thread's identifier to a tuple ``(total_wait_ns, wait_count)`` describing how long the thread has spent waiting to acquire the :term:`global interpreter lock` (GIL).

+   The total time is reported in nanoseconds using the interpreter's monotonic performance counter.
+The counters reset each time a thread exits.

+   This function should be used for diagnostic and specialized purposes only.

+   .. audit-event:: sys.get_gil_wait_stats "" sys.get_gil_wait_stats

+   .. versionadded:: 3.13

 .. function:: breakpointhook()

    This hook function is called by built-in :func:`breakpoint`.
 By default,